elchs/LetoDBf/Readme.txt

  BCC55 and maybe also newer ones have a problem with compiling LZ4 compression library, you will get this case slower ZLib compression.
 This must fit together for client lib and server when you want to use network traffic compression.
 It is configured by this "{!bcc}" at top in the ".hbp" files.

+      2.4 Old Harbour v 3.0

+ Basically it is possible to compile and use LetoDBf with older Harbour version 3.0.
+ For this you have to search in above named HBP files for the line with: "#-cflag=-D__HARBOUR30__=1", and there to remove the single character '#' at line start, which means the line is outcommented.
+ This should be the last solution, as you will miss some fantastic new features of Harbour 3.2 and instead get some left and meanwhile fixed bugs.
+ As the hbmk2 make tool v 3.0 does not know about the "-env:" option in the HBP files, you have to set these as environment variables.
+So to set Env variables: __LZ4=yes   and   __PMURHASH=yes to get defaults to use LZ4 compression and PmurHash Algorithm.
+This is done in Windows with: SET ...=... and in Linux with export ...=...

       3. Running and stopping server